Bio

 • Salt Lake Institute of Genealogy

-For the past ten years he has also been part of the teaching team for Boston University’s online genealogy programs.
+For the past fifteen years he has also been part of the teaching team for Boston University’s online genealogy programs.